 How to get a PS5: top tips

-5. Don’t worry – if you don’t get a console straight away keep checking back.
+If you don’t get a console straight away keep checking back.
 Yes, it’s hard to get one right now, but there’s always the next restock!
+Retailers are dropping stock almost every week now so there are plenty of chance to get your hands on a console – don’t give up.

 How much does PS5 cost?